 Meet Our Staff

-Hasna Shireen - Hasna is the Research Associate with the Alberta Civil Liberties Research Centre.
+Hasna Shireen - Hasna is a Research Associate with the Alberta Civil Liberties Research Centre.
 Prior to joining the ACLRC, she worked as an articling student at Bennett Jones LLP and Calgary Legal Guidance.
 Previously, she was a Research Associate at D-NET, Bangladesh (Associate of CARE, Canada) on a human rights project dedicated to empower the socially disadvantaged people, and a faculty of law at the Northern University Bangladesh.
 She holds an LL.M.
 (Master of Laws) in Energy, Natural Resources and Environmental Law from the University of Calgary, and the authorship of various publications dealing with civil liberties, human rights, privacy and access to information.
 Deeply passionate about human rights and civil liberties causes, she is engaged in various research projects to amplify marginalized voices and to facilitate opportunities for all individuals to participate in a democratic society.
+Hasna is currently on maternity leave until 2018.

 The Human Rights Education Staff